 • One one wet morning and on a couple of chilly <5°C mornings, a couple of the bikes wouldn’t start straight away.
 One guy ending up jump starting, needing to get into 4th gear.
 To be precise, if you didn’t get the engine to fire up first time, it took a minute or three to catch, initially misfiring before firing properly.
 Switching off to possibly reset something, and ‘no throttle’ seemed to do the trick.

-The agency has had a couple of breaking sidestand mounts; another happened on one of my tours on a biker with 15,000km.
+The agency has had a few breaking sidestand mounts; a couple on one of my tours on a biker with 15,000km.
 The skimpy mount is part of the frame, not bolted to it, so is a tricky repair to do well.
 Post May 2018s were redesigned, they say.

 We didn’t notice worn cush-drive rubbers.

 Perhaps because it’s trying to disingenuously capitalise on the reputation of the bigger GSs by brand association alone, the 310GS isn’t a bike riders warm to.
 The buzzy engine lacks grunt and like any machine tbis size, needs to be wrung out to get a move on.
 On my previous tours riders often came back looking for something like the 250 Tornado, they’d just ridden (often ending up with a CRF), but none of the mature riders expressed the same interest in adding a BMW’s mini GS to their fleets, far less a sole bike.
 Try one out on a flat open road and – like any road bike of this capacity – you’ll be underwhelmed unless you’ve only ever ridden smaller machines.